ibm-cloud-docs/secrets-manager/vault-api.md

 | `payload`     | **Required.** The secret data to assign to the secret. |
 | `expiration_date` | The expiration date that you want to assign to the secret.
 The date format follows [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339).|
 | `labels[]` | Labels that you can use to filter for secrets in your instance.
 Up to 30 labels can be added. |
-{: caption="Create secret request parameters - Arbitrary secrets" caption-side="top"}
+{: caption="Create secret request parameters - Arbitrary secrets" caption-side="bottom"}
 {: #vault-create-secret-params-arbitrary}
 {: tab-title="Arbitrary secrets"}
 {: tab-group="vault-create-secret-params"}